Formed in Toronto, Ontario, Canada, the hard rock band Harem

 creating a local scene here.
 The Rockpile is becoming a destination, boasting such names as Faster Pussycat (many times), Helix, Kill Devil Hill, Drum Wars, Jack Russell's Great White, Stryper, Y&T, L.A.
 Guns, Dio Disciples, Brighton Rock and many more past and future.
 Together with Black Moon Entertainment they presented tonight's show with Harem Scarem, who took the Rockpile by storm, but not before some great stage setting opening acts.

-First up was West Memphis Suicide
+First up was W

-from Cambridge Ontario.
+Cambridge Ontario.
 Now I had heard a ton about this band, albeit all from esteemed Decibel Geek colleague Wally "Wallygator" Norton and was excited to see and hear them for my first

 time.
 The only song that I had any

-previous experience with was their version of KISS’ War Machine that they
+previous experience with was their version of KISS’

-recorded for the Kissin’ Time tribute CD, Canada's all indie tribute that saw all proceeds going to Toronto's Sick Kids Hospital.
+Kissin’ Time tribute CD, Canada's all indie tribute that saw all proceeds going to Toronto's Sick Kids Hospital.
 These guys are also finalists in the 97.7HTZ FM Rocksearch competition for 2013.
 This is the same competition that spawned Rainbow Butt Monkeys (now

 known as Finger Eleven), The Trews and My Darkest Days, so Wally is not the only one buzzing about West Memphis Suicide and their brand of booze soaked southern metal.
 There were several WMS shirts